bradfordcondon/website-deprecated/_drafts/fileExtensions.md

 ### Binary
+These characters are encoded in binary using the [ASCII characters rules](https://en.wikipedia.org/wiki/ASCII).

 ### UTF

+### FASTA

 If we're thinking about bioinformatics data, we are usually thinking about *strings* which can be written out in a text file.
 For example, a protein represented in FASTA format is written out in FASTA format as